Anna Del Conte: Life and works

 In mid-life she turned to cookery writing.
 Her first book, Portrait of Pasta, was published in 1976.
-An adaptation of Marcella Hazan’s Classic Italian Cookbook for a British readership followed and in 1984 The Gastronomy of Italy, an encyclopædic work covering the topic from the Roman period to the present for which she was awarded the Duchessa Maria Luigia di Parma prize.
+An adaptation of Marcella Hazan’s Classic Italian Cookbook for a British readership followed and in 1987 The Gastronomy of Italy, an encyclopædic work covering the topic from the Roman period to the present for which she was awarded the Duchessa Maria Luigia di Parma prize.
 Subsequent books included Entertaining all’Italiana (1991), shortlisted for the André Simon Award, and The Classic Food of Northern Italy (1995) which received the Orio Vergani prize from the Accademia Italiana della Cucina, as well as an award from the Guild of Food Writers.
 In 2009 she published Risotto with Nettles: A Memoir with Food in which she places her recipes in the context of her memories of a life in Italy and England.
 She has also written many articles for Sainsbury’s Magazine, winning a Glenfiddich Award in 1999.

 In an interview with The Guardian, she said that she believed the British "lost their connection with good food through having had their industrial revolution so early.
 'Ours came only after the second world war; until then, people had much more connection with the land.'"
 In that same interview, she said, "I didn't set out to be a cookery writer.
 I wanted to be an opera singer.
 However, since I did not have much musical talent, it was rather unrealistic."

-In her Desert Island Discs program, she said that her husband was her 'chief taster' because he had a British palate, so could tell her what she could expect her readers to feel.
+In her Desert Island Discs programme, she said that her husband was her 'chief taster' because he had a British palate, so could tell her what she could expect her readers to feel.
 She mentioned that she never did any TV cooking series because she felt she came over as a cold person and expressed her view that whatever you do you shouldn't serve bolognese with spaghetti as it's just the wrong shape – tagliatelle is much better.
 On 22 December 2016 BBC2 aired a programme, 'The Cook Who Changed Our Lives', narrated by Nigella Lawson about Anna's life and impact on British cooking.